-This project will widen Stringfellow Road to four lanes, separated by a 16-foot concrete median, between Fair Lakes Boulevard and Route 50.
+This project has widened Stringfellow Road from two lanes to four, separated by a 16-foot concrete median, between Fair Lakes Boulevard and Route 50.

 The first phase of the project began in October 2010 and focused on moving major utilities.
-VDOT will complete all utility relocations this spring.
+VDOT completed all utility relocations in the spring of 2013.

 - a five- to six-foot-wide sidewalk on the west side of Stringfellow Road and a 10-foot wide path on the east side

 - adding a left-turn lane northbound to Route 50, and

 - modifying the southbound approach to Route 50 to improve traffic flow.

 This section of Stringfellow Road connects two major roads, Route 50 and Route 29, and had seen severe congestion in both directions during peak periods.
 This project has increased capacity on this section of road needed due to extensive growth in the corridor and resulting increases in traffic.